BenLangmead/bowtie/MANUAL.markdown

     For aligned reads, `<S>` is a string representation of the mismatched reference bases in the alignment.
 See [SAM] format specification for details.
-For colorspace alignments, this string describes the decoded nucleotide alignment.
+For colorspace alignments, `<S>` describes the decoded *nucleotide* alignment, not the colorspace alignment.

     </td></tr><tr><td>